 But where to begin, and what practices to implement?

-It’s not all about the gender, race and ethnicity.
+It’s not all about gender, race, and ethnicity.

 Will hiring for diversity require an overhaul of your entire company culture?